 The common misconception is that there is more to being single than simply not being with someone.

-I guess you can’t really blame them.
+I guess you can’t really blame folks for being curious about single people's love lives.
 I too have certainly been guilty of thinking I was living vicariously through my untethered friends, when really I was just projecting the rom-com ideal onto them like everyone else.
 After all, people's love lives are understandably fascinating.
-It’s the premise for about 80% of the shows and films we consume, makes up a huge part of social media use, and is a multi-billion-dollar industry.
+It’s the premise for about 80% of the shows and films we consume, makes up a huge part of social media use and is a multi-billion-dollar industry.
 The entertainment of it all is easy to see — romance is a messy part of life, ripe for drama and there's plenty to get stuck into for us voyeurs.

 What people can easily forget is that being single can be shockingly unexciting, but it’s also not always a time that needs to be mined for opportunity.